Brindle (kbr) is a pattern that causes black stripes on a red base color. Here we look at the variations and genetics of brindled coats in dogs.

 The brindle pattern in some dogs is very minimal with only some sparse stripes here and there.

-Minimal brindle can be found in many breeds from Great Dane to Bulldog and is often seen in sighthound breeds like Whippet, Galgo Español or Greyhound.
-Sometimes stripes even seem to be missing from the pattern.
+Minimal brindle can be found in many breeds from Great Dane to Bulldog.
+It seems to be common in sighthound breeds like Whippet, Galgo Español, or Greyhound.

 But brindle can also get very heavy up to the point where the dog looks almost completely black.

-Black brindle can be found in many breeds like French Bulldog, Boston Terrier, Boxer, Cairn Terrier or Kai Ken.
+Very black brindle can be found in many breeds like French Bulldog, Boston Terrier, Boxer, Cairn Terrier, or Kai Ken.
 Very dark brindle patterns are often accompanied by extended black masks.

 Brindle and Coat Types

-The distinct stripes in brindle patterns can be seen most clearly in shorthaired dogs.
-But of course, many breeds with very different coat qualities can sport a brindle pattern.
+The distinct stripes in brindle patterns can be seen most clearly in short-haired dogs.
+But of course, many breeds with very different coat textures can sport a brindle pattern.

-The brindle pattern on wirehaired and furnished, curly or longhaired dogs is less visible and often causes a muddy color with darker and lighter areas that seem to blend into one another.
+The brindle pattern on wire-haired, furnished, curly, or long-haired dogs is less visible.
+It often causes a fuzzy pattern with darker and lighter areas that seem to blend into one another.

-Agouti causes alternating dark and light bands in single hairs and usually appears very greyish and can get quite dark.
-The combination of agouti and brindle is quite rare.
+Agouti causes alternating dark and light bands in single hairs.
+It often appears very grayish but can get quite dark in some dogs.
+The combination of agouti and brindle is not super common.

 But the effect is nearly the same as in heavily shaded sables because brindle stripes become less visible or not visible at all on an already very dark coat.

-In dogs with already very sooty tan points, an extended dark mask, a white blaze or white spotting on the lower legs the tan points and thus the brindle pattern can become very small and barely visible.
+In dogs with already very sooty tan points, an extended dark mask, or white spotting on the face or lower legs, the tan points and thus the brindle pattern can become very small and barely visible.

 Trindle

-Tan pointed dogs with white spotting are commonly called tricolor (e.g. a black-tricolor would be black-and-tan-and-white).
-As in a normal tan point pattern, brindle will only affect the tan markings.
+Tan point or saddle patterns with white spotting are commonly called tricolor (e.g. a black-tricolor would be black-and-tan-and-white).
+Brindle will only affect the tan areas of the pattern.

 Brindled Saddle Pattern